 Please note, at the current time the Trust's efforts are focused on supporting individual students and that the Trust is no longer accepting repeat applications nor applications from organisations due to a strictly limited budget.

 How long will it take for Split to acknowledge my application?

-For emails, usually within a few days; we don’t operate on 9 to 5 office hours but emails are checked regularly.
+For emails, usually within a week; we don’t operate on 9 to 5 office hours but emails are checked regularly.
 Postal applications can take a little longer to reach us but we tend to reply by email for speed.

 If you have had no response within ten working days, do check your junk / spam filters, and if there is nothing apparent it may be worth contacting us again.